 Here is how to contact us effectively, depending on the nature of your request: https://blog.franceix.net/how-to-contact-us-in-2018/

 The France-IX team travels in France and around the world to attend various industry tradeshows and conferences.
 Check out the upcoming events here: https://www.franceix.net/en/events-and-news/events/.

 To come and meet us, contact the relevant team through our website: https://www.franceix.net/en/contact/.

 Members are connected to France-IX’s network with 1, 10 or 100 GE ports through which they exchange their traffic.
 France-IX offers a wide range of traffic subscriptions responding to all capacity needs, available here: https://www.franceix.net/en/solutions/pricing/

 Please use the commercial form here: https://www.franceix.net/fr/solutions/requestform/ or click on the “Get started now” button on the top left corner of our website at any time.
 Please note that sending this form is not binding in any way.

 All these remote connection solutions are described here.

 France-IX does not offer colocation or hosting among its services.
-We encourage you to contact directly our datacenter partners in your city of interest (Iliad, Interxion, Jaguar Network, Equinix, Telehouse).
+We encourage you to contact directly our datacenter partners in your city of interest (Scaleway, Interxion, Jaguar Network, Equinix, Telehouse).